-As at the date of this AIF, the Company has an aggregate of 17 full time employees, 6 in Canada and 11 in the head office in Perth, Western Australia including the Managing Director.
-In addition, the Company has three non-executive directors.
+As at the date of this AIF, the Company has an aggregate of 19 full time employees, 9 in Canada and 10 in the head office in Perth, Western Australia.
+In addition, the Company has three directors.

-The Company is dependent upon the services of key executives, including the Chairman and Managing Director.
+The Company is dependent upon the services of key executives, including the Executive Chairman and Chief Executive Officer.
 See "Risk Factors - Dependence on Key Personnel".